foundriesio/dm-ak-nano-mcuxpresso/README.md

 Proof-of-Concept code for a Foundries.io OTA client (Aktualizr-nano) running on top of MCUXpresso SDK.

-The following instructions were inspired by the https://github.com/FreeRTOS/iot-reference-nxp-rt1060
+The first sections of the following instructions were strongly based on https://github.com/FreeRTOS/iot-reference-nxp-rt1060

 ## 1 Prerequisites